-(1) There shall be a sufficient number of examination and retake dates to ensure that the course can be continued without missing a semester.6 Examination dates must be scheduled both at the end of the semester and at the beginning of the following semester.7
+(1) Examination and retake dates must be provided in such a way that the course can be continued without missing a semester.
+Examination dates must be scheduled both at the end of the semester and at the beginning of the following semester.

 (2) Each student has a total of three examination attempts (initial examination with two dates, resit, board examination).
-Two dates are to be provided for the initial examination, one of which must be chosen by the student.8
+Two dates are to be provided for the initial examination, one of which must be chosen by the student.

-(3) The examination dates for initial examinations and resits as well as any submission deadlines shall be agreed by the head of degree programme with the students or the relevant student representative at year level.
+(3) The examination dates for initial examinations and resits as well as any submission deadlines shall be scheduled by the head of the programme in consultation with the relevant lecturers and students or the relevant student representative at year level.